TeenFlightPDX/plans-parser/README.md

 Usage: This program runs off of command line arguments.
 Here are a few example use cases:

-	python test.py [input pdf] -d			        	# Parses the pdf and prints the data to the console \n python test.py [input pdf] -o [output csv] 	        # Parses the pdf and outptus the data to a csv file python test.py [input pdf] -o [output csv] -p 1 	# Parses page 1 of the pdf and outptus the data to a csv file python test.py [input pdf] -o [output csv] -p 1-3	# Parses pages 1-3 of the pdf and outptus the data to a csv file
+	python test.py [input pdf] -d			        	# Parses the pdf and prints the data to the console python test.py [input pdf] -o [output csv] 	        # Parses the pdf and outptus the data to a csv file python test.py [input pdf] -o [output csv] -p 1 	# Parses page 1 of the pdf and outptus the data to a csv file python test.py [input pdf] -o [output csv] -p 1-3	# Parses pages 1-3 of the pdf and outptus the data to a csv file